-Whitehouse High School Business Professionals of America members gain real world experience through competitions.
-This is the fourth consecutive year Whitehouse students have advanced to compete at the national level.
-They will represent their school at the National Leadership Conference in Boston, MA this May.
-Genesis President Jim Nipp presented the Whitehouse Business Professionals with a donation on behalf of The Genesis Group.
-Investing in student endeavors is a big part of how Genesis gives back to our community, and we are proud to support these future leaders.
+Whitehouse FFA is the 2018 3-Star National Chapter Award Winner, which places them in the top 1.4% in the United States.
+They will receive special recognition in October at this year’s FFA National Convention in Indianapolis.
+Phil Burks and Jim Nipp (lower left and right) presented Whitehouse FFA with a donation on behalf of the Genesis Group.
+Investing in student endeavors is a big part of how Genesis gives back to our community.
+We are proud to support these future leaders.

 CASA for Kids of East Texas provides valuable volunteer advocacy for abused children in the community.
 CASA volunteers serve as the "eyes and ears" for the judge in child welfare cases.
 Last evening, Genesis was honored to provide technical and logistical support for their annual Justice is Served event, which raises funds for CASA to continue the good work they do for children in East Texas.

 Law Enforcement Officers and First Responders from all over the East Texas area came together to support the 2017 East Texas Regional Fraternal Order of Police Lodge #51 Blue Santa Shopping Spree.
 Area police officers nominated children they had met in the community who were underprivileged, child victims, or witnesses to crimes to participate in the Blue Santa program.
 Over 100 children were paired with a Police Officer and were given a $100 Walmart gift card to shop for anything they wanted.
 It’s a humbling experience when you hear an officer tell a child they have $100 to spend on anything they want and the child leads them by the hand to the food aisle.

 Genesis has built a business for 25+ years by putting First Responders first.
 We are so proud to support the ETFOP as they are truly putting their hearts into serving our community, making it not just a safer place to live but a better community to live in.